Jia joined the Department of Computer

 algorithm development since year 2000.

-on Pattern Analysis and Machine Intelligence (TPAMI)
+on Pattern Analysis and Machine Intelligence (TPAMI) and International Journal of Computer Vision (IJCV).
+He

-and served as area chairs for ICCV and CVPR for several times.
+served as area chairs for ICCV and CVPR for several times.
 He was on (technical paper) program committees of major conferences in graphics and computational imaging, including ICCP, SIGGRAPH, and SIGGRAPH Asia, and co-chaired the Workshop on Interactive

 Computer Vision, in conjunction with ICCV 2007.
 He received